Augie-Environmental-Studies/gardens/README.md

 # How the website was made

 We wanted to make our website
-as self-sustainable just like our gardens.
+self-sustainable just like our gardens.
 So, we decided to use open-source libraries called [Hugo](https://github.com/gohugoio/hugo) and [Doks](https://github.com/h-enk/doks).